 As has been done in the West, it is hoped that in the future the PBISS can assist in the timely diagnosis of some body image problems and the amelioration of those problems.
 Therefore, it is recommended that body image and satisfaction be studied among Iranian children and adolescents.
 The differences observed between men and women in terms of body image factors of the standardized version developed by Frederick et al. (2014), together with importance of Hijab and the differences between Iranian men and women in terms of their clothing and gender, could be reconsidered as a basis for necessity of recommendation for doing future research.

-Finally, we would like to express our deepest appreciation to Professor Ellen Berscheid and David A. Frederick, as they provided us with their previous data, which proved invaluable in this research.
+Finally, we would like to express our deepest appreciation to Professor Ellen proved invaluable in this research.
 We also thank Shari Paige for assisting in the translation of some of our tables.